 "The cocktail scene here in Minneapolis is growing and will continue to as people demand quality from so many facets of a restaurant.
 The bar has gotten lost in that area for some time, but that is not the case anymore, as guests demand fresh squeezed juices and house-made syrups."
 With my old list of great cocktail destinations now needing adjustment, Kosevich had a few suggestions.
 "There are a number of places holding the torch of the craft cocktail, places like Cafe Maude, La Belle Vie, Amore Victoria, Bradstreet, and The Prairie Ale House all craft great cocktails."

-In addition to providing the proper recipe for the Jackson Pollock (my version last year was so close!), Nick also shared the recipe for another staple of the restaurant, the Bacon Manhattan.
+In addition to providing the proper recipe for the Jackson Pollock (our version last year was so close!), Nick also shared the recipe for another staple of the restaurant, the Bacon Manhattan.
 Remember when we made bacon bourbon a while back?
 Here's another great way to use it:

 Bacon Manhattan by Nick Kosevich (Town Talk Diner)